Needlepoint News - October 2003 - Samantha Taylor

 Back to top of newsletter

-FIESTAS OF SPAIN
+FIESTAS

 No nation on earth is quite as good at enjoying itself as Spain.
-There are so many fiestas that even if you could attend more than one a day you would not be able to visit them all in a single lifetime.
+There are so many fiestas that even if you could attend more than one a day you would not be able to see them all in a single lifetime.

 All Saints Day and Halloween